Can Dogs Get Colds? Symptoms and Treatment of Dog Colds

 What is Kennel Cough?

 Kennel cough, also known as canine infectious tracheobronchitis, is a highly infectious respiratory disease.
-It’s most commonly passed around in kennels, but it can be caught in other places too.
-Anywhere that has a large number of dogs in one place are most at risk.
+It’s most commonly passed around in kennels, but it can be caught in other places, too.
+Anywhere that has a large number of dogs in one place is most at risk.

 To prevent your dog from getting kennel cough, avoid any dog that you know to be contagious and make sure they’re up to date with their kennel cough booster vaccination, especially if visiting somewhere like a kennel.

-Most kennels ask that your dog is vaccinated against kennel cough before they’re allowed to stay.
-And ideally the vaccination should be given a couple of weeks before they’re due to stay, so you’ll need to do a bit of advanced planning if this is the case.
+Most kennels ask that your dog be vaccinated against kennel cough before they’re allowed to stay.
+And ideally, the vaccination should be given a couple of weeks before they’re due to stay, so you’ll need to do a bit of advanced planning if this is the case.

 How Does a Dog Catch a Cold?